ACE inhibitor: Interactions

+Angiotensin II receptor antagonists (ARBs) should not be used with ACE inhibitors.
+Dual RAAS inhibitor therapy (ACE inhbitors, ARBs, direct renin inhibitors, or mineralocorticoid receptor antagonists) has been found to significantly increase the risk of developing kidney damage and hyperkalemia.

 Potassium supplementation should be used with caution and under medical supervision owing to the hyperkalemic effect of ACE inhibitors.

 Concomitant use with cyclooxygenase inhibitors tends to decrease ACE inhibitor's hypotensive effect.